When Artificial Intelligence Fails Health And Safety- Why Automation Without Judgment Creates New Workplace Risks

 Implementing these measures effectively often requires objective data, technical expertise, and a clear understanding of regulatory expectations.

-HETI’s Role in Proactive Nosie Management
+HETI’s Role in Proactive Noise Management

 Given the widespread nature of occupational noise exposure and the permanence of its effects, early, data-driven evaluation is essential.
 HETI supports clients across regulated industries through noise exposure assessments, personal dosimetry, hazard control design, and hearing conservation program evaluations aligned with regulatory requirements and best practice standards.